HarunNurahman/movie-app-list/README.md

 ## Features

 - Now Playing Movie
-- Top Rated Movie
 - Popular Movie
-- Upcoming Movie
 - Search Movie
+- Detail Movie w/ URL Launcher to Youtube

 ## Dependencies
 This app using a few dependencies such as: